-Over three levels, the building offers a variety of spaces for casual and fine dining with covered and open air dining at the pedestrian promenade level, raised terraces and a dramatic roof level terrace space.
+Over three levels, the building offers a variety of spaces for casual and fine dining with covered and open-air dining at the pedestrian promenade level, raised terraces and a dramatic roof level terrace space.

 Following a rigorous process of analysis and logistics review, with Lend Lease, a series of design options for construction and materiality were researched in detail.

-The design provides a series of beautiful, flexible restaurant spaces, planned in and amongst planters and gardens in which grow native flowers, herbs, vegetables, and fruit which can be used in the restaurant.
-Planters are located at each level of the structure in the form of perimeter edge garden bed.
+The design provides a series of beautiful, flexible restaurant spaces, planned in and amongst planters and gardens in which grow native flowers, herbs, vegetables, and fruit that can be used in the restaurant.
+Planters are located at each level of the structure in the form of a perimeter edge garden bed.

 The soft organic form of the building is clad in linear dowells of charred timber to create a striking organic facade, that provides a contrast to the neighbouring commercial high rise buildings.

 The restaurant opened to wide acclaim in December 2017 and is the winner of multiple awards, including a commendation for Commercial Architecture at the AIA National Awards in 2018.